 What are the SOC 1 and SOC 2 Compliance

-As such, SOC 1 and SOC 2 report differences largely pertain to scope.
-While SOC 1 largely concerns financial institutions and departments, SOC 2 has become a practical necessity for almost all service-based organizations.
-Understanding the differences between SOC 1 and SOC 2 reports will help you determine the best place to start, and which measures you need to maintain going forward.
+As such, SOC 1 and SOC 2 reports differ when it comes to scope.
+While SOC 1 is largely concerned with financial institutions and departments, SOC 2 has become a practical necessity for almost all service-based organizations.
+Understanding the differences between SOC 1 and SOC 2 reports will help you determine the best place to start and which measures you need to maintain moving forward.

 Related article: Know the Difference: SOC 1 vs SOC 2

-Where to start with SOC 2 compliance
+Where to Start with SOC 2 Compliance

-An IT security assessment evaluates your internal controls governing the services you provide to your clients, and the measures in place to protect client data.
-This is the common method and starting point for validating and demonstrating your commitment to customer privacy and security.
+An IT security assessment evaluates your internal controls, which govern the services you provide to your clients, and the measures in place to protect client data.
+This is a common method and starting point for validating and demonstrating your commitment to customer privacy and security.

-An IT security assessment will help you define the risks facing your business and identify any opportunities for improvement.
+If you're able to evaluate your internal controls, then you'll be better able to define the risks facing your business and identify any opportunities for improvement.
 For example, a gap analysis will evaluate your entire network, including both internal and external computing resources, to identify any ‘gaps’ in security.
-An assessment typically includes many components that cover not only technical measures, but also operational policies and employee security awareness.
+An assessment typically includes many components that cover not only technical measures but also operational policies and employee security awareness.

 Many regulations also require companies to maintain proof of compliance in the form of up-to-date reports and audits, and SOC 2 is no exception.
-Having a robust security policy and recent IT assessment provides precisely that kind of evidence.
+Having a robust security policy and recent IT security assessment provides precisely that kind of evidence.